Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Carbonate Subdivisions

-The carbonate class is subdivided into calcite, aragonite, dolomite groups, and monoclinic carbonites with (OH)- anion.
-The most critical carbonates we are studying in detail are calcite, magnesite, dolomite, siderite, rhodochrosite, azurite, and malachite.
+The carbonate class is subdivided into calcite, aragonite, and dolomite groups, and monoclinic carbonates with (OH)- anions.
+We will study the most economically significant carbonates: calcite, magnesite, dolomite, siderite, rhodochrosite, azurite, and malachite.

-The calcite structure can be described as a deformed halite lattice, set up at a corner and compressed along the space diagonal, where Na is replaced by Ca and Cl by the center of the (CO3)2- group.
+Calcite's structure can be described as a deformed halite lattice, set up at a corner and compressed along the diagonal space, where Na is replaced by Ca and Cl by the center of the (CO3)2- group.

-During the presence of H+ ions, (CO3)2- ion became very unstable and decomposed into water and carbon dioxide CO2 according to the following reaction:
+When H+ ions are present, the (CO3)2- ion becomes very unstable and decomposes into water and carbon dioxide (CO2) according to the following reaction:

 2H+ + (CO3)2- → H2O + CO2

-The reaction causes well-known effervescence of carbonates in contact with acids:
+This reaction causes the well-known effervescence of carbonates in contact with acids:

 CaCO3 + 2HCl = CaCl2 + H2O + CO2

 Many carbonates are rock-forming minerals.
-Limestone, for example, predominantly or exclusively consists of calcite.
-Limestone finds many practical applications in the building industry (non-hydraulic and hydraulic binders, lime mortar, Portland cement, and building and dimension stone), chemical (glass and cellulose production, as flux in metallurgy), and optical industries.
-Siderite FeCO3, as iron-bearing carbonate, is a source of iron.
-These ores are not as rich in iron as iron oxides but still can be actively mined for iron.
+Limestone, for example, consists predominantly or exclusively of calcite.
+Limestone has many practical applications in building, chemical, and optical industries.
+Siderite (FeCO3) is an iron-bearing carbonate.
+Although not as iron-rich as iron oxides, siderite ores can still be mined for iron.

-Other less common carbonates like smithsonite ZnCO3, strontianite SrCO3, cerussite PbCO3, witherite BaCO3, and ankerite CaFe(CO3)2 are occasionally used as sources of metals.
+Other less common carbonates like smithsonite (ZnCO3), strontianite (SrCO3), cerussite (PbCO3), witherite (BaCO3), and ankerite (CaFe(CO3)2) are also occasionally used as sources of metals.

 Geology of Carbonates

 Calcite is one of the most common minerals in the Earth's crust.
-It is predominantly of sedimentary origin but occurs in many other geological environments (hydrothermal, metamorphic, and even primary magnetic crystallizing from carbonatitic magma) and can even be of biogenic origin.
-This means that calcite forms solid parts of organisms such as foraminifera, corals, echinoids, crinoids, brachiopods, etc. (Morse & Mackenzie, 1990).
+It is predominantly of sedimentary origin but occurs in many other geological environments (hydrothermal, metamorphic, and even primary magnetic crystallization from carbonatitic magma) and can even have biogenic origins.
+Calcite forms solid parts of organisms such as foraminifera, corals, echinoids, crinoids, brachiopods, etc. (Morse & Mackenzie, 1990)

 Aragonite, a high-pressure polymorph of CaCO3, is less common than calcite.